 Straight down to nothing.

 – Stripped, Cara Alwill Leyba

-Our False self started as a mean to survive in this world, but somehow it has overstayed its time and has become a core part of our being.
-Sometimes we are not even aware of how many cultural ‘should’ we have taken in, and how much we have invested in our False Self.
-A fish can’t see water because it’s in it.
+Our False self started as a means to survive in this world, but somehow it has overstayed its time and has become a core part of our being.
+Sometimes we are not even aware of how much cultural ‘should’ we have taken in, and how much we have invested in our False Self.
+A fish can’t see the water because it’s in it.
 We can’t see the values we have internalised because we are so engulfed in them.

 Leaving the familiar ground of our Adapted Self is never an easy task, but a wake-up call will inevitably come.
 It may come as unbearable existential guilt, inner emptiness, depression, or sickness.
 Sometimes, Life very helpfully sends us a crisis that forces us to face our truths.
 Then, we realise that it is not enough to exist as a function of someone else’s— spouse, parents, friends, society- projections and wishes, as life is too short for any day of internal deadness.

 As natural cycles of life go, we must deconstruct our current form to recreate something new.
 In a way, we must die (Ego Death) to be reborn.
 Alongside actual things such as relationships, titles and career trajectory, we also need to release certain strong beliefs, a future vision, and ideas about who we thought we were.

 During the period of transition, we may cycle back and forth between the ‘stages of grieving’ suggested by Kubler-Ross: Denial, Anger, Bargaining, Depression, Acceptance.

 • Denial: I am sure I am not that different.
 I can do what everyone does.